 MAJOR LIFE CHANGE

 In 2017 my wife and I had a major life change.
 We moved to Haiti to become missionaries.
 My wife runs maternal health programs and I help with logistics and I frequently find myself being her ambulance driver.
 Even in Haiti I still wanted to do photography and teach in some way.
-So, I turned to YouTube and a new landscape photography podcast called Stories About Photos.
+So, I turned to YouTube to share my landscape photography ideas and techniques for people to learn for free.